msped/AutoLog/README.md

 Auotmated testing can be found in testing.py.
 It can be ran with `python testing.py` in the appropriate directory on the command line.

+CSS and JS passed through Jigsaw & JShint without any errors.

+The site was manually tested for an errors with the HTML and CSS.
+All pages worked as expected, making use of the space of each screen size.

+### Bugs to be fixed

+The only major bug to be fixed is on the create and edit pages where the use of the tables make for very short input boxes.
+A fixed to move them onto another line with smaller screen sizes.

 ## Deployment

 This application was deloyed using Heroku.
 It can be view [here.](http://autolog-msped.herokuapp.com/)